Zhtwn/Vitruvius/README.md

 - find methods that could be simpler in a different class
 - find classes that might need merging or splitting

+# EXECUTION

+You will typically use these tools from the command line.
+Each tool is a command provided by the `script/vitruvius` script.
+To see the available commands, use the `help` command:

+    % vitruvius help
+    usage:
+        vitruvius <command> [long options...]
+        vitruvius help
+        vitruvius <command> --help

+    short description:
+        base class for vitruvius scripts

+    global options:
+        --jobs                number of parallel jobs to run [Default:"1";
+                              Integer]
+        --verbose -v          show verbose progress [Flag]
+        --config              Path to command config file
+        --help -h --usage -?
+Prints this usage information.
+[Flag]

+    available commands:
+        similarity
+        help        Prints this usage information

+To see the options available for a specific tool, use the `--help` option on that command:

+    % vitruvius similarity --help
+    usage:
+        vitruvius similarity [filenames] [long options...]
+        vitruvius help
+        vitruvius similarity --help

+    parameters:
+        filenames  source code files to analyze

+    options:
+        --jobs                number of parallel jobs to run [Default:"1";
+                              Integer]
+        --verbose -v          show verbose progress [Flag]
+        --base-dir -b         base directory for source code files --min-similarity -s   minimum PPI similarity to include in report [ Default:"80"; Integer]
+        --min-ppi-size -p     minimum PPI size to include in report [Default:"50" ; Integer]
+        --config              Path to command config file
+        --help -h --usage -?
+Prints this usage information.
+[Flag]

+    available subcommands:
+        help  Prints this usage information

+# CONFIGURATION

+Default values for the options can be set in a config file in `$HOME/.vitruvius`, using any config file format recognized by [Config::Any](https://metacpan.org/pod/Config::Any).
+For example, using this as `$home/.vitruivus/config.yaml` will set the default `jobs` and `min-ppi-size`:

+    ---
+    global:
+        jobs: 8
+    similarity:
+        min_ppi_size: 100

+Note: the options need to use the underscored version of the option, as specified in the `parameter` and `option` attributes defined in `Vitruvius::App::*`, rather than the hyphenated version of the option as accepted by the command-line.
+(This needs to be fixed.)

+# RATIONALE

+I spend far too much time staring at code trying to analyze its architecture so that I can figure out where and how to make the changes I need. `Vitruvius` is an attempt to automate the automatable parts of that analysis.

 ## Name

 Vitruvius was a notable Roman architect, famous for his Three Virtues (Principles)